mvincent7891/lite_rail/README.md

 ```
 ruby 'app/models/db_utility.rb' -e 'reset'
 ```
 That will set up a database with one table, `users`.
-Check it out!
-Open the database with:
+Check it out - using SQLite3, open the database from terminal with:

 ```
 sqlite3 app/default.db